aurovilleresearchplatform/aurovilleresearchplatform.github.io/about.md

 - We provide logistical support for presenting your research within the community.

 *Please note that strong checks are undertaken by the Indian government to ensure that individuals do not exceed the limitations of their visa.
-We strongly discourage doing research on a tourist visa, as any activity that exceeds tourist visa limitations can lead to a ban from Indian territory for a minimum of 5 years.
+We strongly discourage doing research on a tourist visa, as any activity that exceeds tourist visa limitations can lead to a ban from Indian territory for a minimum of 5 years.*

-Exchange
+### Exchange

 Our team aspires to increase the quality and impact of research undertaken on Auroville, as well as encourage its dissemination.
 We are thus also interested in institutional-level partnerships with international and Indian centres of research and innovation.
 We welcome the collaboration of our visiting researchers in working towards these goals, and encourage you to act as conduits to concretise our research networks!

-The Auroville Research Platform team looks forward to hearing from you at researchplatform@auroville.org.in!
+The Auroville Research Platform team looks forward to hearing from you!

 ## Contact